micmejia/bible-dump/NKJV/Jonah/Jonah 1.md

 Then they said to him, "What shall we do to you that the sea may be calm for us?"--for the sea was growing more tempestuous.

 ###### 12
-And he said to them, "Pick me up and [^d]throw me into the sea; then the sea will become calm for you.
+And he said to them, "Pick me up and throw me into the sea; then the sea will become calm for you.
 For I know that this great tempest _is_ because of me."

 ###### 13
 Nevertheless the men rowed hard to return to land, but they could not, for the sea continued to grow more tempestuous against them.